FIWARE/tutorials.NGSI-v2/docs/getting-started.md

 ### Option 2) Using Docker Compose

-All services can be initialised from the command-line using the `docker-compose` command.
+All services can be initialised from the command-line using the `docker compose` command.
 Please clone the repository and create the necessary images by running the commands as shown:

 ``` bash